Covid-19 guidance for employers, training providers and centres

 The ECITB does not grant support mandatory training requirements such as FOET, BOSIET and MIST.
 This training would happen regardless of ECITB grant support and therefore it is not considered to be an effective use of the levy.
 Should an employer wish to appeal, they can do so in accordance with the ECITB Grant Policy Complaints Procedure, through the ECITB complaints section of the website

-We will support e-learning or virtual learning that is used as a refresher.
+Yes, we support e-learning or virtual learning that is used as a refresher.
 We do this already for Mechanical Joint Integrity as an example.
 We will also support employers who are looking to convert face to face training to e-learning to enable them to continue training.

 Yes, details of the candidates registered for the qualification will need to be provided along with evidence of payment (normally a provider invoice indicating payment has been received).